2010 FINA World Swimming Championships (25 m)

 FINA announced on April 9, 2006 that Dubai had defeated the only other bidder Istanbul, Turkey, 11 votes to 10, after a meeting of the FINA Bureau in Shanghai, China.

 The USA topped the medal standings with a total of 25 medals.
-A total of 57 Championship Records were set, and 4 World Records.
+A total of 57 Championship Records, and 4 World Records were set.
 American Ryan Lochte and Spaniard Mireia Belmonte were named swimmers of the competition.
 Lochte became the first individual ever to win 7 medals at a Short Course Worlds, and became the first individual to swim a World Record since suits-rule changes went into effect in January 2010.
 Belmonte won a total of four medals, tied for the most with American Rebecca Soni.

 Participating nations

 The entry list released on the FINA website before the championships contained 153 countries.